 - Download the form template (scroll down).
 Fill in the project description and safety information.

 - Email the form to one space administrator at a time.
 List of Space Administrators (PDF)

 - If the space administrator has any concerns, they can deny the request or they may ask their EHS coordinator and/ or EHS Office for advice and may give the project owner approval contingent upon the safety review.
 The space administrator makes the decision about how long the project can be in their space.
 Refer to the last section to avoid being charged.

 - Send your proposal that the space administrator has approved to firstname.lastname@example.org EHS Safety Program will review the project.
 If you have not received a reply within 48 hours (not counting weekends and holidays), please resend your request to email@example.com or call the EHS Office at x2-3477.

 - If the safety issues are complicated, Safety Program will make an appointment to discuss the project with the owner.

 - Approval of certain types of projects may be contingent upon the safety plan being reviewed by EHS and then approved by Facilities including Campus Construction and/or Campus Planning, Insurance, Police and Emergency Management.

 - The space administrator may require additional safeguards, assurance that the safety plan will be adhered to, and these must by added to the safety plan.
 The updated plan must be resubmitted to the space administrator and EHS.

 - When all the approvals/ reviews are completed, both the exhibitor and professor/ supervisor will sign the final approval form.

-- Final approval has to be posted on or next to the project, on each floor, on each side, etc so MIT Police and others can immediately check it, especially if the project is in an open stairway or atrium.
+- Final approval (a sign template) has to be posted on or next to the project, on each floor, on each side, etc so MIT Police and others can immediately check it, especially if the project is in an open stairway or atrium.

 - If the project changes significantly and this creates safety and/ or security issues, then contact EHS and/ or MIT Police immediately.